NanoComp/meep/doc/docs/FAQ.md

 In order to resolve two closely-spaced modes, in general it is preferable to run with a narrow bandwidth source around the frequency of interest to excite/analyze as few modes as possible and/or increase the run time to improve the frequency resolution.
 If you want to analyze an arbitrary spectrum, just use the Fourier transform as computed by [`dft_fields`](Python_User_Interface.md#field-computations).

+For a structure with two doubly-degenerate modes (e.g., a dipole-like mode or two counter-propagating modes in a ring resonator), the grid discretization will almost certainly break the degeneracy slightly.
+In this case, `Harminv` may find two *distinct* nearly-degenerate modes.

 Note: any real-valued signal consists of both positive and negative frequency components (with complex-conjugate amplitudes) in a Fourier domain decomposition into complex exponentials. `Harminv` usually is set up to find just one sign of the frequency, but occasionally converges to a negative-frequency component as well; these are just as meaningful as the positive frequencies.

 ### How do I compute the effective index of an eigenmode of a lossy waveguide?